Diprotodon: Vertebrae

 Diprotodon had seven cervical (neck) vertebrae.
-The atlas, the first cervical (C1), has a pair of deep cavities for insertion of the occipital condyles.
-The diaphophyses of the atlas, an upward-angled projection on either the side of the vertebra, are relatively short and thick, and resemble those of wombats and koalas.
+The atlas, the first cervical (C1), has a pair of deep cavities for insertion of the occipital condyles (bulges at the back of the skull that articulate with the cervical vertebrae).
+The diaphophyses (extensions from the side of a vertebra) of the atlas, an upward-angled projection on either the side of the vertebra, are relatively short and thick, and resemble those of wombats and koalas.
 The articular surface of the axis (C2), the part that joints to another vertebra, is slightly concave on the front side and flat on the back side.
-As in kangaroos, the axis has a low subtriangular hypophysis projecting vertically from the underside of the vertebra and a proportionally long odontoid—a projection from the axis which fits into the atlas—but the neural spine, which projects vertically the topside of the vertebra, is more forwards.
+As in kangaroos, the axis has a low subtriangular hypophysis (an extension of bone at the bottom of a vertebra; used for muscle attachments) projecting vertically from the underside of the vertebra and a proportionally long odontoid—a projection from the axis which fits into the atlas—but the neural spine, which projects vertically the topside of the vertebra, is more forwards.
 The remaining cervicals lack a hypophysis.
 As in kangaroos, C3 and C4 have a shorter and more-compressed neural spine, which is supported by a low ridge along its midline in the front and the back.
 The neural spine of C5 is narrower but thicker, and is supported by stronger-but-shorter ridges.
 C7 had a forked shape on top of the neural spine.